 - You will NOT be prompted to upload these documents in the system, but at the time of application, you must upload these document in the “organization profile”:

-- FY19 Title VI training and certification form (due at time of application if applying after July 1, 2018).
-Note: if you are applying between June 1-30, 2018, a FY19 Title VI training and certification form will be due after July 1 and before your project activity.
+- FY19 Title VI training and certification form (due at time of application if applying after July 1, 2019).
+Note: if you are applying between June 1-30, 2019, a FY20 Title VI training and certification form will be available after July 1 and due before your project activity.